Understanding Macular Degeneration -- the Basics

 Wet: Less common, but requires immediate medical attention to preserve central vision

-Most people with AMD do not become totally blind; they can still see well enough to ''get around.''
-It is their central vision used for reading and detailed vision that is lost.
-Regular eye exams can detect early signs of AMD and identify when more extensive testing, such as angiography, may be necessary.
+AMD never causes “lights out” total blindness.
+Since AMD affects only central vision, people with AMD can usually still see with the remaining peripheral vision well enough to ''get around.''
+It is their central vision that's used for reading and detailed vision that is lost.
+Regular eye exams can detect early signs of AMD and identify when more extensive testing, such as angiography or OCT imaging, may be necessary.
 Recent innovations in AMD treatment can halt or slow progression of retinal changes.

 What Causes Macular Degeneration?

 The word "macula" comes from the Latin word meaning "spot."
 The macula is a very small portion of the retina that is responsible for your central vision.
 It is about the size of a pencil eraser.
 The macula is loaded with photoreceptors that enable you to read, watch television, drive, sew -- anything that requires focused, precise vision.

 Outside of the central macula, the retina has fewer photoreceptors, so image resolution is less detailed.
 Although this part of the retina continues to process images in the majority of your field of vision, the tissue damage caused by AMD distorts or obscures part of the crisp central image that your eye transmits to your brain.

 In the dry form of AMD -- the most common form -- tiny yellow deposits, called drusen, develop beneath the macula, signaling a degeneration and thinning of nerve tissue.